gogo2464/gogo-s-blog-cpe/content/from-0-to-buffer-overflow-by-projects/episode-2-guessing-source-code-(reverse-engineering)-program.md

 ### III/ Reverse-engineering the code:

-## 1 - exercise
+## 1 - exercise:

-Reverse the Vigenere Cisco encryption algorithm.
+Reverse the Vigenere Cisco encryption algorithm full code.

-The full code that reverse the vigenere cisco hashing algorithm is present [there](https://codeberg.org/gogo/vigenere_cisco_decryptor).
+The full code for the solution that reverse the vigenere cisco hashing algorithm is present [there](https://codeberg.org/gogo/vigenere_cisco_decryptor).

-## next
+## IV/ reversing the checksum.

 By digging, we realize, it is not mandatory the recode ourself the code of the new algorithm.
 In effect, the command `pd 310 @ sym.Util::decryptType7_char_const__char__unsigned_int_` of radare2 already contains the revesing of the checksum of Vigenere Cisco in Packet Tracer...